Recorded widely but locally across much of mainland Britain (Musgrove, 2023).

-Similar to D. nitens but lacks any metallic reflections and in the female with shorter, sparser hairs on the mesopleura.
+Similar to D. nitens but with minimal metallic reflections and in the female with shorter, sparser hairs on the mesopleura.
 The mesosternum has shallow punctures throughout.
-Males unknown.
+The outer hairs are recurves in their apical third.
+Hairs on the mesonotum and head when viewed in profile are shorter than the width of an ocellus and, for the most part, about half the width.
+Males are unknown.

 Distribution: England, Scotland, Wales, Ireland